robsonalvesdevbr/mcp-gateway/README.md

 ### Install as Docker CLI Plugin

-The MCP cli will already be installed on recent versions of Docker Desktop but you can update to the latest version by following these steps.
+The MCP cli will already be installed on recent versions of Docker Desktop but you can buildand install the latest version by following these steps:

 ```bash
 # Clone the repository